Bettissown History, Family Crest & Coats of Arms

 The surname Bettissown was first found in Shropshire, where "Walter De Betton had a freehold estate at Betton-Strange, near Shrewsbury, in the reign of Edward I. William Betton, fourth in descent from Walter, was seated at Great Berwick prior to the reign of Henry IV."
 Betton Strange is today a hamlet in the civil parish of Berrington and home to Betton Strange Hall which was built in the 1800s.

-Important Dates for the Bettissown family
+Early History of the Bettissown family

 This web page shows only a small excerpt of our Bettissown research.
 Another 230 words (16 lines of text) covering the years 1285, 1316, 1327, 1379, 1397, 1399, 1543, 1582, 1583, 1598, 1620, 1625, 1661 and 1779 are included under the topic Early Bettissown History in all our PDF Extended History products and printed products wherever possible.